embaline3D/docs/src/content/1.7/modules/creation/_index.md

 $configuration_array = unserialize(Configuration::get('MYMODULE_SETTINGS'));
 ```

-As you can see, this in a very useful and easy-to-use object, and you
+As you can see, this is a very useful and easy-to-use object, and you
 will certainly use it in many situations.
 Most native modules use it too
 for their own settings.